 Every individual has the right to a quality of living that is sufficient for ensuring their health and well-being.
 This covers the protection of one’s food and livelihood rights.

-WATAN’s Food Security and Livelihoods (FSL) focuses on meeting immediate, and lifesaving needs of conflict affected populations and build their resilience as they recover from disasters.
+WATAN’s Food Security and Livelihoods (FSL) focuses on meeting the immediate, and lifesaving needs of conflict-affected populations and building their resilience as they recover from disasters.

-Our FSL program are designed to address the root causes of food insecurity and to bring about sustainable poverty reduction and nutrition outcomes by improve community capacities and skills to reduce vulnerabilities due to conflict-induced shocks and promote long-term development for resilience.
+Our FSL program is designed to address the root causes of food insecurity and to bring about sustainable poverty reduction and nutrition outcomes by improving community capacities and skills to reduce vulnerabilities due to conflict-induced shocks and promote long-term development for resilience.

-Increase the number of Syrian families who are well-nourished, help them to be productive and efficient families, in addition to ensuring a decent life for them.
+Increase the number of Syrian families who are well-nourished, help them become productive and efficient families, in addition to ensuring a decent life for them.

 Ensure food security and sustainable development by improving the lives of the most vulnerable through promoting the sustainable use of available resources, including equitable sharing, and sharing of benefits arising from implemented projects.

 Focusing on people who aren’t able to produce enough food and income or do not have the means to obtain the minimum family requirements for an active and healthy life.

 WATAN analyzes the context and circumstances of livelihood vulnerability in both urgent situations and chronic crises.
 This analysis helps WATAN better comprehend vulnerability, wants, and preferences and is essential to the creation of comprehensive, integrated solutions that support long-lasting solutions.